Workshops

 Approximately 30-45 minutes.

-This workshop is developed to help students learn how to use and write about research.
-The workshop discusses the research paper’s conventions and provides strategies for working with research in writing.
+This workshop is developed to introduce students to the process of writing a research paper from brainstorming to editing.
+The workshop discusses the research paper’s conventions and provides strategies for working with information from sources in writing.
+The workshop does not go into detail about finding sources, but the KU Libraries do provide workshops on that topic.

-Useful for: anyone conducting research and writing about it.
+Useful for: anyone new to conducting research and writing about it.

 Approximately 45 minutes.

-This workshop prepares writers to respond to peers’ writing through a demonstration of effective feedback practices followed by a peer response session facilitated by a workshop facilitator.
-Please note that faculty should make grading rubrics available before this workshop.
+This workshop prepares writers to respond to peers’ writing through tips for effective feedback practices.
+These tips can be followed by a peer response session facilitated by a workshop facilitator if desired.

-Useful for: undergraduate or graduate classes; instructors who would like a consultant facilitated peer review session.
+Useful for: classes conducting peer reviews for the first time or instructors who would like a consultant facilitated peer review session.

 This workshop builds upon the basics of general paragraph structure by framing each paragraph as an individual claim that works to support the overall thesis of a paper.
 We discuss strategies for defining the unique purpose of each paragraph and incorporating evidence effectively for argument development.